Content Strategy, Freelancer Management, Web Production, CMS Onboarding

 Established a scalable content strategy and production process which enabled us to 3x overall website traffic.

-Although Go Overseas had been investing in content marketing for several years by the time I joined the team full-time, it lacked strategy, process, and was difficult to scale with limited resources.
-As the Content Marketing Director of Go Overseas, I was responsible for developing a strategy for all of our web content (listings pages, help content, and blog articles) and a process that would help us scale our content creation across 3,000+ unique pages.
+Although Go Overseas had been investing in content marketing for several years, it lacked the strategy and process they needed to scale the program with limited resources.
+As the Content Marketing Director, I developed a strategy for all of our web content (listings pages, help content, and blog articles) and a scalable content creation process across 3,000+ unique webpages.
 I did this by focusing on four core areas:

-Rather than simply produce content for the sake of producing content, our entire company needed to be aligned on the goals and objectives of each of our content types, what part of the user journey they served, what audience they were reaching, and the overall business impact.
+Rather than produce content for the sake of producing content, our entire company needed goals and objectives for each of our content types, clarity on what part of the user journey they served, what audience they were reaching, and the overall business impact.

 Excerpts from strategy presentation

-Initially, Go Overseas’ voice, messaging, and style was highly variable from author to author, and content to content.
+Initially, Go Overseas’ voice, messaging, and style varied from author to author, and content to content.
 To build a more consistent voice, tone, and style, I worked with our UX & brand designer to articulate our brand voice and messaging, then set clear guidelines for writers, designers, and photographers to follow when producing content.